Dirty window tracks driving you crazy? Here’s a super helpful hack that helps you clean your window tracks like a pro.

 Before you go calling a cleaning service or decide to just keep all the windows closed, try this simple process to get your window tracks sparkling clean.

-Depending on how large and dirty your windows are, this process should only take about 10 minutes per window.
+Depending on how large and dirty your windows are, this process should only take about five minutes per window.
 Once you see how well it works, you can add it to your deep cleaning schedule and avoid the embarrassment next time.

 First things first.
 Gather all of the necessary supplies listed below.